Free Guitar Chord pdfs of Suspended (Sus) Chords

 What’s the Difference Between a 7th and a Major 7th Chord?

-If you take a major scale and play the 1st, 3rd and 5th notes of that scale, this is what we call a major triad.
+Take a major scale and play the 1st, 3rd and 5th notes of that scale.
+This is what is called a major triad.

-It you then play the 7th note together with the major triad, you are playing a Major 7th chord.
+It you then play the 7th note along with the major triad, you are playing a Major 7th chord.
 This has a totally different sound and feel from what we usually just call a 7th chord.
-Those 7th chords are made up of a 1st, 3rd, 5th and a flat 7th.
+Play 1st, 3rd, 5th and a flat 7th together and you are playing a 7th chord.
 The 7th note is NOT in the major scale.

 - FREE – MAJOR 7TH CHORDS IN OPEN POSITION – Major 7th chords playable in 1st position

 - FREE – SIMPLE POWER CHORDS – By the classical definition of a chord, a power chord is not really a chord.
 A chord should have three or more notes.
 A power chord has only two, most often a 1st and a 5th played together.
-Sometimes an octave of one of the notes is also played but octaves and unison notes are not counted as being another chord tone.
+Play these tones together with an octave or unison tone of the 1st, but they are still not counted as being another chord tone.
 The pdf download uses mostly 1st and 5th intervals except for the occasional 6th interval.
 These are the old Chuck Berry style of power chord.

-If you want FREE pdfs of the major, minor, dominant 7th and minor 7th chords it’s here:
+Get FREE pdfs of the major, minor, dominant 7th and minor 7th chords here: FREE-PDF BASIC GUITAR CHORD SHEETS